wextable/superSoccer/memory-bank/progress.md

 - Complete tab navigation system

 ### Feature Completeness: 🟡 Early Stage
-- Basic career creation flow working
+- Basic career creation flow working with a redesigned UI.
 - Core navigation structure in place
 - Tab navigation system complete
 - InGame flow fully functional
 - Need to implement game simulation features
 - UI needs retro styling implementation
+- **UI Design**: A retro styling approach has been implemented for the `NewGame` screen, setting a precedent for other features.

 ### Testing Coverage: 🟡 In Progress
 - Basic test infrastructure in place